top of page

 How long can you stay:

 When applying to come to the UK for the first time you receive an entry clearance vignette visa in your passport.
-Proposed Patrner Visa UK applications are only granted on entry clearance from outside the UK.
+Proposed Patrner Visa UK applications are only granted entry from outside the UK.
 Visas are issued for 6 months only and cost the same as a spouse or civil partnership application which is awarded for 33 months.

 Not allowed to do: